nitrain/book/book/intro.md

 - sharing of models with the commmunity and easy fine-tuning of pre-trained models
 - algorithms to help you explain model weights in the context of your medical images

 While most of the frameworks above provide at least one of these features, none of them provide all like nitrain does.
+And regardless, there can never be enough good tools for the growing field of medical imaging AI.

 ## Receiving help

 If you have questions about the book specifically, you can post an issue at github.com/nitrain/book.
 The source code for the book is publically available at that repository.
 If you have questions about nitrain, you can post an issue at github.com/nitrain/nitrain.
-For any other inquiries, you can send a question at nitrain.dev/contact or contact the author directory.
+For any other inquiries, you can send a question at www.nitrain.dev/contact or contact the author directory.

 ## About the author